jefftranter/misc/VideoGame/README.md

 Initially leave the three ICs out of their sockets.
-Verify that with 9 volts or more applied to the power input you see approximately 7 volts (independent of the input voltage).
+Verify that with 9 volts or more applied to the power input you see approximately 7 volts on VCC (independent of the input voltage).
 The power LED should light up.

+Depending on the phono jacks used, you may need to bend or file some of the leads to fit the holes in the PCB.

-Insert U3 and verify the 2 MHz clock signal is present using an oscilloscope or frequency counter.
+Insert U3 and verify the 2 MHz clock signal is present using an oscilloscope or frequency counter (if available).

 Install the remaining ICs and check for correct audio and video output and game operation.
+R1 can be adjusted in value if audio is too low or too high for your monitor.

+Wire up the controls external to the board.
 Not using shielded wires for the paddles may cause erratic operation.

-R1 can be adjusted in value if audio to too low or high for your monitor.

-Circuit Notes
+# Circuit Notes

 The circuit is based on the sample design on the AY-3-8500-1 datasheet.
 Line level audio (approximately 1V RMS) is provided, rather